grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 private int _result = 0;
 ```

 Isn't this a duplication?
-I mean, it's not exactly code duiplication, but in both lines, the value of `0` has the same intent.
+I mean, it's not exactly a code duplication, but in both lines, the value of `0` has the same intent.
 Shouldn't we remove this duplication somehow?

 **Johnny:** Yes, let's do it.
 My preference would be to change the `InitialValue` to `int` instead of string and use that.
-But I can't do it in a single step as I have the two Statements depending on `InitialValue` being a string. if I just changed the type to `int`, I would break those tests asd well as the implementation and I always want to be fixing one thing at a time.
+But I can't do it in a single step as I have the two Statements depending on `InitialValue` being a string. if I just changed the type to `int`, I would break those tests as well as the implementation and I always want to be fixing one thing at a time.

 **Benjamin:** So what do we do?